VishalIITP/CodepeakSuperDuper/Frontend/README.md

 git commit -m '[Changes you made]' git push origin [your branch]
 ```

+### Feel free to suggest improvements in other portions of the website.
 ### Will love to hear from you all.